mozillascience/studyGroup/lessons/Visualising Spatial Data/Visualising_Spatial_Data_in_R.md

 plot(SL)

 ```
-Now that we have our shapefile imported we will transform it into a dataframe using ```fortify``` and
+Now that we have our shapefile imported we will transform it into a data frame using ```fortify``` and
-join it with a dataframe of metadata associated with each polygon using the ```merge``` function.
+join it with a data frame of metadata associated with each polygon using the ```merge``` function.
-This function will merge two dataframes based on a common attribute, in this case
+This function will merge two data frames based on a common attribute, in this case
-we are merging them based on the column "id" and by.y=0 megres these dataframes by row.name
+we are merging them based on the column "id" and by.y=0 merges these data frames by row.name

 ```{r}